things-nyc/mapthethings-arduino/README.md

 ---

 In lieu of the above breakout board, you could alternatively use the [LoRa Radio Featherwing](https://www.adafruit.com/products/3231) in conjunction with the above Bluefruit.
-You'll want to solder up the connects like so:
+You'll want to solder up the connections like so:

 ![alt text](https://github.com/forrestfiller/mapthethings-arduino/blob/master/images/feather-radioWing-front-web.jpg "image showing front of a lora radio featherwing")